 - Admission committee interviews with those recommended

-- Recommendation to the School of Interdisciplinary and Graduate Studies
+- Recommendation to the Graduate School

 Students are expected to hold a master's degrees in Social Work—i.e., MSW, MSSW—from programs accredited by the Council on Social Work Education (CSWE), or international equivalents.
 Two years of full-time post-master's degree experience is advised.

 |SW 756||Professional Seminar I||1|

 |SW 758||Professional Seminar II||1|

 |SW 759||Theory III: Conceptual and Theoretical Model Development||3|

 |SW 755||Theory I: Philosophy of Science, Theory Development & Ethics||3|